Close

 7

-Office skills including email, Teams and online systems use.
+Office Skills including email, Teams and online systems use.

-Introduction to computer systems including hardware, software, storage devices, networks and network security.
+Introduction to Computer Systems including hardware, software, storage devices, networks and network security.

 Photoshop, looking at image manipulation in the media and using skills learnt to create an image based on a given scenario.

-Scratch, a high-level block-based visual programming language where students learn coding concepts and develop a game based around the classic PONG theme.
+Scratch, a block-based visual programming language where students learn coding concepts and develop a game based around the classic PONG theme.

 8

-Intermediate computer systems including binary, sorting algorithms, network topologies, computer logic and data representation.
+Intermediate Computer Systems including binary, sorting algorithms, network topologies, computer logic and data representation.

-Vector graphics including digital graphic properties, branding and image editing skills.
+Vector Graphics including digital graphic properties, branding and image editing skills.

 GameMaker, a high-level visual programming language where students learn coding concepts, basic scripting and develop a maze game of their own theme, similar to that of PAC MAN.